Update: 02/14/2026 – 5:30pm

 |---|---|

-| From Monday to Wednesday | Easiest: YouTube (multi-court live + replays).
-Ideal for following rotations and early-round upsets. |
+| Monday to Wednesday | The easiest way: YouTube (live multi-track + replays).
+Ideal for watching the rotations and upsets of the early rounds. |

-| From Thursday onwards | Red Bull TV streams quarterfinals/semifinals/finals in many countries, but not in France or Belgium: check your territory. |
+| From Thursday | Red Bull TV broadcasts quarterfinals/semifinals/finals in many countries, but not in France or Belgium: check your territory. |

-| If you’re in France | Switch to Canal+ (TV/platform) for the final rounds, especially from the quarterfinals onwards. |
+| If you’re in France | Turn points to Canal+ (TV/platform) for the final rounds, especially from the quarterfinals onwards. |

-| To go further | For an overview (season, platforms, broadcast habits), also check out our 2026 streaming guide. |
+| Further information | For an overview (season, platforms, broadcasting habits), see our 2026 streaming guide. |

 Which big match-ups to follow in Riyadh: duels worth watching